ketanhdoshi/ketanhdoshi.github.io/_posts/2021-04-20-Image-Caption.md

 eg. Predicted Caption: "A dog stands on green grass" Ground Truth Caption: "The dog is standing on the grass"

+_Bleu Score for 1-gram = Correctly Predicted Words / Total predicted Words_

 The predicted words that also occur in the true caption are "dog", "on" and "grass", out of a total of six predicted words.

-_Bleu Score for 1-gram = Correctly Predicted Words / Total predicted Words_

-_Bleu Score for 1-gram = 3/6 = 0.5_
+_Bleu Score for 1-gram (ie. single words) = 3/6 = 0.5_

 ## Conclusion
 With the advances made in Computer Vision and NLP, today's Image Captioning models are able to produce results that almost match human performance.
 When you input a photograph and get back a perfect human-readable caption, it almost feels like science fiction!